wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-failback-azure-to-vmware.md

 ### Protection plan for VMs

-On the Azure portal, look at the states of the virtual machine and ensure that they are failed over.
+On the Azure Management Portal, look at the states of the virtual machine and ensure that they are failed over.

 ![](./media/site-recovery-failback-azure-to-vmware/image21.png)